hdsu-bioquant/r4sc2024/index.md

 * Part 4 : [Plotting](./day1/04_plotting.md)
 * Part 5 : [Hypothesis tests](./day1/05_test.md)

+## Practical parts

-### Day 2: a simple single-cell RNA-seq analysis workflow
+### Day 1: a simple single-cell RNA-seq analysis workflow

-On the second day, we will go through a step by step simple analysis of a small scRNA-seq dataset using the Seurat toolkit. **Don't expect to be able to carry a full scRNA-seq analysis after this!** This is meant to give you an idea of a typical workflow rather.
+On the first day, we will go through a step by step simple analysis of a small scRNA-seq dataset using the Seurat toolkit. **Don't expect to be able to carry a full scRNA-seq analysis after this!** This is meant to give you an idea of a typical workflow rather.

 * Part 0 : [Initial steps](./day2/index.md)
 * Part 1 : [Introduction to Seurat](./day2/01-Seurat.md)